-I’m going to start with the bitter truth: the Northern Lights are not always present on the sky!
+I’m going to start with the bitter truth: the Northern Lights are not always present on the sky and forecasting them is not that easy!
 The good part is that you can maximise the chances of seeing the lights with a little bit of knowledge.

 Is The Sky Dark Enough?

 If the sky isn’t dark there won’t be enough contrast between the sky and the lights for an amazing show.
 Thus, the first thing for a good Northern Lights forecast is to make sure that the sky is dark enough.

 Northern Lights Season

 The Northern Lights season is usually between September and April.
 That’s not because the lights are not on the sky in the other months, but because the sky is not dark enough to see them.
 You can’t see the lights on a blue sky with the sun shining.
 As you can see in the images below, there is no night in Iceland’s capital, Reykjavik, between the 10th of April and 2nd of September.

 In the dark season, you will have to wait for the sun to set and the sky to get dark enough in order to start seeing the lights.
 If you are lucky to witness some very intense Northern Lights, they will become visible before the sky gets pitch black.
 However, for an amazing show you just be patient, and be prepared.